salilab/saliweb/doc/configfile.rst

     run again.

 check_minutes
-    The backend checks periodically to see if the batch system (e.g. SGE) reports that any running jobs have finished, and to see if any jobs have been submitted by the frontend.
-This is the time, in minutes, to wait between these queries.
-A longer time reduces the load on the cluster servers but increases the apparent time a job takes to run.
-Archived and expired jobs are also checked for periodically, but this interval is fixed at 10% of the shorter of the archive and expiry times.
+    Typically, when new jobs are submitted the backend is notified and they start running immediately; once jobs are started the backend waits for them to finish and collects the results as soon as this happens.
+However, if a job is submitted from the frontend while the backend is not running, or the backend is restarted or the machine it is on is rebooted while jobs are running, the backend must fall back to a less efficient polling method to look for newly submitted or completed jobs. 'check_minutes' is the time, in minutes, to wait between checks for these jobs.
+An interval of 10 minutes is recommended.
+Note that archived and expired jobs are also checked for periodically, but this interval is fixed at 10% of the shorter of the archive and expiry times.

 limits
 ======